MicrosoftDocs/visualstudio-docs/docs/extensibility/vsct-xml-schema-conditional-attributes.md

  When a Condition attribute is applied to a list, the condition is applied to every child element in the list.
 If a child element itself contains a Condition attribute, then its condition is combined with the parent expression by an AND operation.

- The values 1, ‘1’ and ‘true’ are evaluated as true, and 0, ‘0’ and ‘false’ are evaluated as false.
+ The values 1, '1' and 'true' are evaluated as true, and 0, '0' and 'false' are evaluated as false.

 ## Operators
  The following operators may be used to evaluate conditional expressions.